xphx/master-thesis/background/main.typ

 First, we can completely discard information about partial coverages and fully paint the pixel with the color if more than a specific percentage of the pixel is covered and not paint it at all in the other case.
 The result can be seen in @butterfly_aliased.
 By using this method, the resulting shape will look noticeable blocky.
 These artifacts are referred to as _aliasing artifacts_ @anti_aliasing_techniques and are usually undesirable.
 For example, when rendering text at a very low resolution, the letters might become hard to read.

 Because of this, it is common to render with _anti-aliasing_ enabled.
 When looking at @butterfly_anti_aliased, it is apparent that the edges of the butterfly are much smoother and easier to look at.
-This effect is achieved by "simulating" the partial coverage of pixels by applying an additional opacity to the color so that parts of the background still shine through.
-In @butterfly_anti_aliased, all pixels that are strictly within the shape are still painted using a fully opaque, blue color, while edge pixels appear much lighter due to the additional opacity.
+This effect is achieved by simulating the partial coverage of pixels by applying an additional opacity to the color so that parts of the background still shine through.
+In @butterfly_anti_aliased, all pixels that are entirely within the shape are painted using a fully opaque, blue color, while edge pixels appear lighter due to the additional opacity.

-It is worth highlighting that by doing the above, we are _conflating_ two very distinct concepts: The alpha value of a color and the coverage of a pixel are not inherently related to each other, it just so happens that when rasterizing images, using color alpha to approximate pixel coverage usually works well in practice.
-But, this approach isn't flawless and can lead to so-called _conflation-artifacts_ @gpu_accelerated_path_rendering.
+It is worth highlighting that by doing anti-aliasing this way, we are _conflating_ two distinct concepts: The alpha value of a color and the coverage of a pixel are not inherently related to each other, but when rasterizing images, using color alpha to approximate pixel coverage usually works well in practice.
+However, this approach is not flawless and can lead to so-called _conflation-artifacts_ @gpu_accelerated_path_rendering.
 The effects of this phenomenon can be observed in @conflation_figure, where we are drawing two fully opaque triangles that overlap each other.
-Since the green triangle completely overlaps the red one, there should be no visible red paint.

 #figure(
   block(width: 60%, grid(